Multiple victims shot at high school in Perry, Iowa. The shooter is dead, law enforcement official says - Local News 8

 Multiple victims shot at high school in Perry, Iowa.
 The shooter is dead, law enforcement official says

-(CNN) — Multiple people were wounded Thursday morning in a shooting at Perry High School near Des Moines, Iowa, the county sheriff said.
+(CNN) — Multiple people were wounded in a shooting Thursday morning at Perry High School near Des Moines, an Iowa county sheriff said.

-The shooter has been identified, Dallas County Sheriff Adam Infante said, declining to say whether anyone else had been killed or answer any more questions.
+The sheriff declined to say whether anyone had been killed or answer questions.

-“We’re still unclear exactly how many are injured,” he added.
-“There is no further danger to the public.”
+“There is no further danger to the public,” Infante told reporters in a brief news conference outside the school, noting the shooter had been identified.

+“Multiple patients” were being treated at Iowa Methodist Medical Center and MercyOne, the Polk County Medical Coordination Center said in a statement.
+“All families of the victims have been reunited.”

 By late morning, “I think all the kids have been reunified,” he said, with parents and others who had rushed to the school upon hearing a shooting had unfolded.